An orchard spraying scenario

 A literature review, combined with practical experience, has led us to propose 10-15 % coverage comprised of a minimum of 85 medium-sized droplets per cm2 as a reference point for satisfactory foliar coverage.
 The figure is intended to be practical and versatile to safely represent sufficient coverage for most foliar insecticides and fungicides.
 It is not intended to be a rigorous, scientific absolute.
 For example, a drench application, such as streptomycin or dormant oils, will obviously require more coverage.
 Plant growth modifiers like thinners, stop-drops and foliar nutrients may or may not, and have their own unique criteria.

 It is the nature of models and assumptions that they may not hold in every situation.
-But, they allow us to define a fairly simple and robust method that we have tested in Ontario for the last three years.
+But, they allow us to define a fairly simple and robust method that we have tested in Ontario for almost 10 years.

 The sprayer should receive all seasonal maintenance prior to first use and undergo a visual inspection before each spray day.

 Park the sprayer in an alley between rows of trees and tie 25 cm (10 in) lengths of ribbon to the ends of the deflectors (if present) and the nozzle bodies.
 Turn on the air and extrapolate where the nozzles and deflectors are aimed.
 Adjust deflectors to just overshoot the canopy and turn off nozzles that will spray over or under the tree canopy.
 Consider using air-induction hollow cones in the top positions of each boom to reduce drift.
 You may have to increase the rate in those positions to compensate for the fact that nozzles producing larger droplets produce fewer droplets.